What It's Like to Work The Spotify Way

 A world-famous organizational structure

 Spotify is known across the globe for its unique organizational structure.
 So don’t picture hierarchical top-down management structures filled with bureaucracy.
 Instead, Spotify uses squads, tribes, alliances and guilds to run its business.
-As you have probably never heard of this before (neither had we), let’s break down how it works and what it’s like to work in a structure like this.
+As you have probably never heard of this before (neither have we), let’s break down how it works and what it’s like to work in a structure like this.

-In Stockholm we talked among others with Andres Ivarsson, writer of the landmark document called Scaling Agile @ Spotify.
+In Stockholm, we talked among others with Andres Ivarsson, writer of the landmark document called Scaling Agile @ Spotify.
 If you want to dive deeper into Spotify's work structure, this document is a great place to start.
-In the first part of this blog post on Spotify we explain the unique organizational structure by combining quotes from their document with quotes from the people we met at Spotify.
+In the first part of this blog post on Spotify, we explain the unique organizational structure by combining quotes from their document with quotes from the people we met at Spotify.
 The quote we liked the most: "This […] is only a snapshot of our current way of working - a journey in progress, not a journey completed."

 Squad CR